 Your designers can now begin working on the financial app’s visual elements.
-They should first think about the navigation on your platform and perform UX research.
-They can only then start working on the user interface.
+Your team of designers needs to prioritize the navigation structure based on thorough UX research.
+They can only then proceed to craft the user interface.
 Keep in mind that any feature required should be accessible from the dashboard, saving the user from having to conduct a time-consuming search.

 Develop the application